Temporary water prices in Victoria

-Current water allocation prices across Zone 1A (Goulburn), Zone 6 (Vic Murray Above Choke) and Zone 7 (Vic Murray Below Choke).
+Current temporary water prices — also called water allocation prices — across Victoria’s Zone 1A (Goulburn), Zone 6 (Vic Murray Above Choke) and Zone 7 (Vic Murray Below Choke).
 Prices move daily based on supply, demand, and seasonal conditions.
 For a live quote benchmarked against today’s market, call (03) 5824 3833.

 Market data